AnimeThemes/animethemes-server/.github/CONTRIBUTING.md

 Please leave a comment in the issue indicating interest so that you can be designated as the assignee by a member.
 This is a requirement in Github to allow asssignment of contributors outside of the organization by members.

-If further discussion is needed before work can be started, please make use of the `#design` channel on the discord.
+If further discussion is needed before work can be started, please make use of the `#development` channel on the discord.

 ## Development Environment